hexacta/HexactaLabs-NET/actividades1.md

     {
         this.Id = movie.Id;
         this.Name = movie.Name;
-        this.ReleaseDate = movie.ReleaseDate;
+        this.ReleaseDate = movie.ReleaseDate.Value;
         this.Plot = movie.Plot;
         this.CoverLink = movie.CoverLink;
-        this.Runtime = movie.Runtime;
+        this.Runtime = movie.Runtime.Value;
         this.Genres = movie.Genres;
     }